Selecting Bathroom Fixtures

-    An electrical flushing mechanism uses a small electric pump to push water and waste through the toilet.
+A powered flushing mechanism uses a small electric pump to push water and waste through the toilet.
 These toilets were invented for boats, and are less frequently used in houses.
-But they are available.
+But, they are available.
 They require a connection to household current and will not work if a power loss occurs, which could be, to say the least, awkward.
 Some newer models have a siphon backup.

 How to Select a Toilet

 Know the Offset:Don't assume your toilet offset is the standard 12".
 Many are not.
 Get out your tape measure and make sure.
 If it's not 12" call a plumber for advice.
 An off-standard offset is usually not something you will want to deal with.